 Know them by their fruit

 There has been an explosion in on-line marriage resources over the last few years.
 Anyone can post anything on-line, which is a mixed blessing.
-There are some fantastic resources out there done by folks with no training, and there are some downright scary things; from those without training and those who have credentials.
-I am all for training and credentials, but it guarantees neither wisdom nor quality.
+There are some fantastic resources out there done by folks with no training, and there are some downright scary things; from both those without training and those who have credentials.
+I’m all for training and credentials, but it guarantees neither wisdom nor quality.

 How to share

 As with books, try to make a connection.
-Rather than just telling someone about a blog, email them a link or whole post that you think will reach them.
+Rather than just telling someone about a blog, email them a link or whole post you think will reach them.
 Say something about how it made you think, or how it changed the way you treat your spouse.
 Adding a link to an email rather than just sending the link is good.
 You can also bring a post or article up in conversation and say, “I’ll send you a link.”
 Linking to a specific post is usually better than the home page.